mattermost/mattermost-developer-documentation/site/content/blog/2019-10-21-localizing-matterpoll/index.md

 }
 ```

-With this preparation we were finally ready to do the actual task: Defining and translating actual strings.
+With this preparation we were finally ready to do the actual task: defining and translating actual strings.
 Putting the pieces together is quite simple and comes down to:

 ```go
 	l := p.getUserLocalizer(userID)